 - The parrot was bred in captivity.

-Owners are also allowed to sell these parrots protected under ESA.
-That is, so long as the buyer and seller both reside in the same state.
-You can sell ESA parrots across state lines only if they count as the exempted species mentioned above.
+Owners are allowed to sell these parrots protected under E.S.A.
+That is, as long as the buyer and seller reside in the same state.
+You can sell E.S.A. parrots across state lines only if they count as the exempted species mentioned above.

-Owners can breed parrots protected under ESA.
-However, they will also need to abide by the sale restrictions on ESA parrots.
+Owners can breed parrots protected under E.S.A.
+However, they must also abide by the sale restrictions on E.S.A. parrots.

-How to Tell if Your Parrot Is Legal to Own?
+How to Tell if The Parrot Is Legal to Own?

-If you have recently acquired a parrot, either from a friend or purchased from a private seller, you should ensure that it is legal to own.
+If you’ve recently acquired a parrot from a friend or private seller, ensure it’s legal.
 You can determine this by following these steps:

-- Identify the species: You should take your parrot to a veterinarian or an expert who can identify what species the bird is.
+- Identify the species: You should take the parrot to a vet or an expert who can identify the species.

-- Check if your bird is a quaker: Quakers are illegal to own in many different states.
-Check if your bird belongs to this species, and whether or not your state allows ownership of these birds.
+- Check if the bird is a Quaker: Quakers are illegal to own in many states.
+Check if the bird belongs to this species and whether or not your state allows ownership of these birds.

-- Look up the bird on ESA: If your parrot is not a quaker, you should still look them up on the ESA parrot list.
-If your bird falls on this list, and was bought from a seller in another state, your purchase may have been illegal.
+- Look up the bird on E.S.A.: If the parrot isn’t a Quaker, you should still look them up on the E.S.A. parrot list.
+If the bird is on this list and was bought from a seller in another state, your purchase may have been illegal.

-As mentioned earlier, ownership of ESA-protected parrots is not illegal.
-You are unlikely to get in trouble for purchasing an ESA-protected parrot without realizing it.
+As mentioned, ownership of ESA-protected parrots isn’t illegal.
+You’re unlikely to get into trouble for purchasing an ESA-protected parrot without realizing it.